John McKiggan Q.C.

 John has written and lectured extensively throughout the world about personal injury claims, sexual abuse claims, medical malpractice, class actions, trial advocacy and institutional liability.

-- Medical Legal Causation: A Lawyers View – Atlantic Provinces Trial Lawyers Association
+- Medical vs. Legal Causation: A Lawyers View – Atlantic Provinces Trial Lawyers Association

 - Ethical Challenges in Civil Trial Practice – Atlantic Provinces Trial Lawyer Association